-Posted on behalf of Lynch Law Firm on Aug 18, 2022 in Car Accidents News
+Posted on behalf of Lynch Law Firm on August 18, 2022 in Personal Injury News

 The insurance company is most likely going to call you soon after an accident to make a settlement offer.
 Generally, that offer is nowhere near how much your case is truly worth, but the insurance company is betting on you accepting it so they can avoid paying out full compensation.

 If you get a call from the insurance company, you are within your rights to tell them you would like to discuss your claim with an attorney before making any decisions.
 However, there are many accident victims who do not know this and might verbally accept the offer.
 While this may not be enough to stop negotiations, it could affect your claim.

 Below, we discuss the binding nature of a verbal agreement and whether it may be enough to halt negotiations for fair compensation.

 In personal injury cases, the accident victim’s acceptance of a settlement is usually given in writing.
 The insurance company may initially present the victim with a verbal offer.
 However, if that offer is accepted, there is paperwork that follows.
 Usually, the paperwork details the dollar amount being offered and any other acceptance terms, such as releasing the insurance company from liability should your injuries later worsen.